Nicolasdha/Amazon-Clone/README.md

 ### Structure

 To use this application please create an account an email and password, or feel free to use the test email/password

-email: test123@test.com password: test123.
+Email: test123@test.com
+Password: test123

 After this you will be taken to the Amazon Clone homepage where you will see a products!
 These are hard coded in, but I am looking for an API that I would be able to pull products from dynamically.
 Here you can add the products to your cart.
 Once you have some products in your cart, click the top-righthand cart section to be taken to the checkout page.
 Click on Proceed to Checkout where you will be brought to the payment page.
 Use the following card credentials to check out:

 Card # - 4242 4242 4242 4242
 MM/YY - 04 24
 Zip - 42424

 Now the payment will be processed through my Stripe account, and you will be brought to the orders page.
 Here you will be able to see all the previous orders that have been made!
-Each order has an individual order ID that is set to the the client_secret.id used to processes the card payment
+Each order has an individual order ID that is set to the the client_secret.id used to processes the card payment.

 All without a single page refresh of course!